 The position requires a Bachelor of Science degree and 5-10 years’ experience in the field of electron microscopy and microanalysis; or equivalent combination of education and experience.
 The ideal candidate will be self-motivated with a strong desire to succeed.
 A proactive attitude and strong customer service skills are necessary to be successful in this role.
 The ideal candidate will have sales experience in the scientific industry and knowledge of electron microscopy.
 The position requires extensive travel within the mid-western region, Microsoft Office knowledge, excellent communication skills, a customer service focus, and a successful track record.

 Field Service NMR Engineers plan and coordinate activities concerned with installing and maintaining NMR instrumentation, investigating and resolving customer reports of technical problems with equipment, and eliminating future operational or service difficulties.
 This work requires frequent interpretation of data and discussions with clients to resolve problem situations.
 In resolving work problems, discretion and independent judgment is required.
 Contacts are primarily with scientists and related personnel to exchange information, resolve problems and provide advice and guidance.

-The position requires an Associate’s degree in an appropriate area of engineering and/or science from an accredited college or university; two years related experience and/or training; or equivalent combination of education and experience.
+The position requires an Associate’s degree in an appropriate area of engineering and/or science from an accredited college or university; two years experience with NMR or related experience and/or training; or equivalent combination of education and experience.
 Other qualifications include considerable knowledge of and ability to apply, analog and digital electronics; solid mechanical understanding; ability to analyze, evaluate, and assess complex and interactive mechanical components.
 Field Service positions require a valid driver's license and safe driving record.
-Up to 75% overnight travel is anticipated.
+Up to 50% overnight travel is anticipated.